kriti-rai/kriti-rai.github.io/_posts/2019-04-12-react_redux_portfolio_project.markdown

 }
 ```

-*Disclaimer: I am aware that this is not a requirement for the project but I felt like without the location feature my app would be very dull and I wanted to make it interesting or at least do something besides the simple login/logout and CRUD stuff.*
+*Disclaimer: I am aware that this is not a requirement for the project to be this complicated but I felt like without the location feature my app would be very dull and I wanted to make it interesting or at least do something besides the simple login/logout and CRUD stuff.*

 ## The Set Up